Welcome • About • Events • FAQ • Conferences • Contact • Allocations • Resources

-While every resident living in a hall on-campus is a member of the Residence Hall Association, our general members are the officers elected onto the councils operating within individual residence halls.
+Every resident living in a hall on-campus is a member of the Residence Hall Association.

 How many leadership positions does your organization offer?

-Our executive board is comprised of a president, vice president, national communications coordinator (NCC), treasurer, director of communications (DOC), secretary, historian, residential life advocate (RLA), and National Residence Hall Honorary (NRHH) executive director.
+Our Exec is comprised of a president, vice president, national communications coordinator (NCC), treasurer, director of communications (DOC), secretary, historian, residential life advocate (RLA), and National Residence Hall Honorary (NRHH) executive director.
 These positions are all mirrored on hall councils, with the exception of the NRHH ED.

 Does your organization require dues, fees, or any other mandatory financial obligation for members?